codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p6.md

 trie structure kick-in, in fact we have to:

 - Iterate through the list of tuples (topic, QoS) and for each
-    - If the topic does not exists we create it
+    - If the topic does not exist we create it
     - Add the client to the subscribers lists of the given topic
     - If the topic ends with "#" we have to subscribe to the given topic and all of his children, this can be done recursively